 Few people, except perhaps new parents considering nursery furniture, consistently consider the potential danger of poorly designed or manufactured furniture when they make a purchase.
 However, the reality is furniture can cause injuries or even death.
-Here at Harris & Harris Injury Lawyers, we have a team of product defect attorneys that know the dangers that manufactured furniture pose.
+Here at Harris & Harris Injury Lawyers, we have a team of Las Vegas product liability attorneys that know the dangers that manufactured furniture pose.

 Some furniture suffers from poor design.
 Although the piece of furniture was made correctly according to specifications, the way it was designed renders it defective.
 In these situations, you can see defects across the entire product line.

 When chairs have design defects, the manufacturer will often recall the entire line of furniture to prevent others from being injured.

 Sometimes, there is nothing wrong with the design, but because of how it was put together, the particular piece of furniture is defective.
 For example, materials used might have a weakness which causes a chair to collapse, or the joints might not have been joined securely.
 Fortunately, furniture with manufacturing defects should be available for your lawyer to look at to find the defect.
 Generally, when there is a manufacturing defect not all of the furniture in the product line will be defective.

 Dangerous furniture poses a risk for injury to anyone who may use it, but children are particularly vulnerable because they tend to climb up on furniture or use it to pull themselves to a standing position.
 Two-thirds of furniture and television tip-over fatalities are toddlers.